vitasoftAI/gen_hwp/README.md

 - The program should parse EXCEL file and generate HWP files automatically.
 - HWP to JPG/BMP/PNG image function is needed
+- Consignee and buyer have to differ but they don't, this has to be fixed.